 2.4.2.
 Adult Fish Facilities – Adult Fish Passage Season (March 1–December 31).

 2.4.2.8.
-Correctly install trashracks and picketed leads.
+Operate with trashracks and picketed leads correctly installed.
+The correct position for the trashrack at each ladder exit is at the bottom of the guide slot.
 Maximum head on ladder exits and picketed leads is 0.3’.

 Comments: